magepages/mpdocs/docs/sage-pay/index.md

 ## Overview

 Sage Pay is Europe's leading independent payment service provider (PSP) and is one of the most trusted payment brands.
-[Mageplaza Sage pay extension](https://www.mageplaza.com/magento-2-sage-pay/) will help you integrate this payment gateway with your store.
+[Mageplaza Sage Pay extension](https://www.mageplaza.com/magento-2-sage-pay/) will help you integrate this payment gateway with your store.
 Sage Pay supports online payment via card and customers can save credit card information at the first payment to save time at the next purchase.
 Also, customer can manage saved credit card information and delete card information at any time.
 In particular, the admin will be able to create backend order with Sage Pay.

 Your customers can use all debit cards, credit cards, Visa, etc. And also be producted by authorizes, capture and 3D secure as well as AVS/CV2.
 Store can choose to redirect customer to Sage Pay Payment page or process all the purchase right on your checkout page.